btrplace/scheduler/bench/README.md

 	-m (--optimize)       : Enable the 'optimize' feature -r (--repair)         : Enable the 'repair' feature -t (--timeout) N      : Set a timeout for each bench (in sec)

+The output consists in a .csv file, containing the following informations:

+Informations about the computed plan:

+* planDuration
+* planSize
+* planActionsSize

+Informations about the reconfiguration algorithm:

+* craStart
+* craNbSolutions
+* craSolutionTime
+* craCoreRPBuildDuration
+* craSpeRPDuration
+* craSolvingDuration
+* craNbBacktracks
+* craNbConstraints
+* craNbManagedVMs
+* craNbNodes
+* craNbSearchNodes
+* craNbVMs

+Also, the full reconfiguration plan is written to a .plan file.

 Copyright